-Year ended December 31.
-Balance at beginning Assumed liability in connection with Provision Settlements Balance at end of , of year ECI Acquisition year 2020 \$ \$ 16,251 \$ 4,687 \$ (6,083) \$ 14,855
+Year ended December 31, Balance at beginning of year in conne d liability ection with equisition Provision s Settlements Balance at end of year 2020 \$ \$ 16.251 \$ 4,687 \$ (6.083) \$ 14.855

 (13) RESTRUCTURING AND FACILITIES CONSOLIDATION INITIATIVES

 The Company recorded restructuring and related expense aggregating \$16.2 million in the year ended December 31, 2020, \$16.4 million in the year ended December 31, 2019 and \$17.0 million in the year ended December 31, 2018.
 Restructuring and related expense includes restructuring expense (primarily severance and related costs), estimated future variable lease costs for vacated properties with no intent or ability of sublease, and accelerated rent amortization expense.